-The Director of Continuous Quality Improvement is charged with the task of ensuring ongoing implementation and coordination of Performance and Quality improvement activities.
-The CQI team has four (4) designated staff members for Circuit 17 and three (3) designated staff for Circuit 15.
-In Circuit 15, the CQI team works closely with the Case Management Organization (CMO) Quality Management staff for purposes of quality improvement activities.
-The entire CQI team works together to coordinate the quarterly case record reviews, outside reviews of the agency, analyze data and complete written reports.
-The CQI team also reviews the agency's performance on scorecard indicators, contracted and federal measures.
+The Directors of Continuous Quality Improvement is charged with the task of ensuring ongoing implementation and coordination of Performance and Quality improvement activities.
+The CQI teams coordinate the quarterly case record reviews, outside reviews of the agency, analyze data and complete written reports.
+The CQI teams also reviews the agency's performance on scorecard indicators, contracted and federal measures.
 The staff members responsible for CQI are qualified by experience and education to engage staff from all areas of the agency, systemically collect and analyze data, and communicate results and recommendations for each key audience including management and the case managers.
 Each receives specialized ongoing training related to quality improvement, best practices, and others as appropriate.
-The CQI team is under the Program Officer of Quality Operations along with the two (2) Project Managers (Compliance & Accreditation and CQI), Records Management, Child Care Coordinator and the Data Entry Team.
-The Director of CQI supervises seven (7) quality management positions for both circuits.
+The CQI team reports to the Chief Operating Officer.
+The Broward CQI team has one (1) Director; four (4) Quality Managers designated for Circuit 17 along with one (1) Project